karenpeng/devart-template/project_summary.md

 Therefore I came down to the idea that using touch based devices for people to draw still strokes, and then desktop computers to display the vivid animation of their drawings.
 A shake from the mobile device triggers the transformation.
 And with web socket, communications between multiple clients is supported.

-My ideal scenario of how this piece being played is that a huge display screen, or projector to a giant wall, in a public space invites people to participate in simply using their own smart phones or tablets.
+My ideal scenario of how this piece is being played is that a huge display screen, or projector shooting to a giant wall, in a public space invites people to participate in simply using their own smart phones or tablets.

 ## Link to Prototype
 [Yellow Tail](http://yellowtail.karenlabs.com "Yellow Tail")